juliev42/juliev42.github.io/_pages/cv.md

 Work Experience
 ======
-* Present: Cofounder @ Fylo Health
+* Present: Cofounder @ Fylo Health, CTO
-  * Creating the one-stop-shop for sexual health and fueling the femtech ecosystem
+  * Creating the AI-powered one-stop-shop for sexual health and fueling the femtech ecosystem
   * Defining faster, less frustrating ways for women to learn about topics like birth control
   * Thesis: Access to accurate information about sexual health is a fundamental right, and it should be accessible to all.